Community Policing as a Strategy for Crime Reduction in Nigeria. (A Case Study of Yola North Local Government Area of Adamawa State)

 How to Cite

 Joseph Fomnya, Hyellavala, Saidu Tunenso Umar, and Kazabu Ahmed Amshi.
 2024.
 “Community Policing As a Strategy for Crime Reduction in Nigeria.
 (A Case Study of Yola North Local Government Area of Adamawa State): Reducing Crime Through Community Policing in Nigeria.
 (A Case Study of Yola North Local Government Area of Adamawa State)”.
-International Journal of Police Science (IJPS) 3 (1). https://doi.org/10.56331/2.25.2024/1.
+International Journal of Police Science 3 (1). https://doi.org/10.56331/2.25.2024/1.

 Issue